wp-plugins/paypal-responder/readme.txt

 = Can I add more than 1 product? =

 Yes the plugin can have any number of products.
-But at this stage you can only set 1 return URL and 1 email auto-responder template.
+In this free version you can only set 1 return URL and 1 email auto-responder template.

-If there are enough users interested I can add the ability to have custom return url and email responder for each product so get in touch and let me know if you want this.
+= Can I attach a file to send with the auto-responder? =

+Not in free version.
+You can in Pro - [available here.](http://enigmaplugins.com/plugins/paypal-responder-pro/)

 = Where can I get support for this plugin? =